ShippableBoilerplates/react-spa-clientside/README.md

 - NGINX as the reverse proxy.
 - Node/Express as the front-end server.
 - React/Redux/Redux-Saga for UI.
-- Glamor as a css-in-js solution.
+- Glamor as a CSS-in-JS solution.
 - Pug for generating HTML.

 ## Usage